mautic/mautic-concrete5/README.md

 This [Concrete5](http://www.concrete5.org/) Add-on lets you add the [Mautic](http://mautic.org) tracking pixel to your Concrete5 website and embed Mautic forms in the content.

-This is for Concrete5 8.x.
+#This is for Concrete5 8.x.
+To use with 5.x, use [https://github.com/mautic/mautic-concrete5/tree/5.x](https://github.com/mautic/mautic-concrete5/tree/5.x).

 ## Installation